ORF-4450/RobotLib/README.md

 Version 3.14.0

 *	Updated the logging system to queue log records in memory and write them to disk on a separate thread.
+*	Updated the logging system to log output to the RoboRio console.
 *	Added absolute position support to SRX/FX encoder classes.
-*	Added new wrapper class CTRE_CANCoder to support the CTRE CANCoder encoder.
+*	Added new wrapper class CANCoder to support the CTRE CANCoder encoder.
+*	Fixed problems with encoder sim support when rerunning auto programs without code reboot.

-R. Corn, May 6, 2022
+R. Corn, May 13, 2022

 Version 3.13.0